arn-c0de/InteractiveChecklists/docs/features/DATAPAD_FEATURE.md

 ## Overview
 DataPad is a live flight data display panel that receives real-time aircraft telemetry via UDP from DCS World through the `forward_parsed_udp.py` script.

 Phase 1 (experimental): This implementation represents Phase 1 of DataPad.
 Future phases will expand telemetry coverage and add visual and security improvements, including live animated aircraft visualizations based on flight attitude and a dedicated DataPad UI redesign.
-DataPad now supports AES-GCM encrypted UDP telemetry (AEAD) with a pre-shared key.
-See `docs/technical/AES_GCM_ENCRYPTION.md` for configuration and key setup.
+DataPad uses ECDH key exchange with AES-GCM encrypted UDP telemetry for secure communication.
+See `docs/technical/ECDH_USAGE_GUIDE.md` for setup instructions.

 ## Architecture